vctfence/scrapbee/README.md

 * ~~Write help~~ [DONE]
 * ~~A little bit of Wiki functionality: editable notes in org markup~~ [DONE]
 * ~~Live link auto checker~~ [DONE]
-* Self-hosted cloud-synchronization backend (possibly with bookmark access through the web)
+* ~~Self-hosted cloud-synchronization backend (possibly with bookmark access through the web)~~

+### Current status of cloud support

+Curetnly cloud bookmarking is implemented on the basis of Dropbox HTTP API, which is by definition a mock implementation - since there is no real database, the speed of operations is inversely proportional to the amount of bookmarks you have there.
+When author will get enough donations to buy a brand-new laptop for comfortable development (probably never, but you may change this), there will be a dedicated cloud backend with real db, ability to backup all bookmark there, bookmark browsing on mobile platforms, et cetera, et cetera.

 ### Changes